 HHS's analysis of the Final Rule's "economic implications," 84 Fed.
-Reg. at 23,228-prepared pursuant to Executive Orders 12,866 and 13,563-fails to account for many of the Final Rule's likely costs.
+Reg. at 23,228, fails to account for many of the Final Rule's likely costs.
 While this analysis tallies the Final Rule's direct compliance costs for providers, in the form of familiarization and paperwork-related expenses, see 84 Fed.
 Reg. at 23,240, tbl.6, it fails to assess the new policy's indirect costs, in the form of harms to patients who are refused care on conscience grounds and additional staffing burdens for medical employers who must accommodate such refusals.
 Indeed, these effects are not even listed in HHS's summary of unquantified costs.
 See 84 Fed.
-Reg. at 23,227, tbl.1 (listing quantified and non-quantified costs that HHS considered).
+Reg. at 23,227, tbl.1.

 HHS's failure to assess indirect costs is, first, flatly contrary to the requirements of Executive Order 12,866, which instructs agencies to consider not just "direct cost . . . to businesses and others in complying with the regulation," but also "any adverse effects" the rule might have on "the efficient functioning of the economy, private markets . . . health, safety, and the natural environment."
 Exec.
 Order No. 12,866 § 6(a)(3)(C)(ii), 58 Fed.
 Reg.
 51,735 (Oct.
 4, 1993).
-Longstanding guidance on regulatory impact analysis from the Office of Management and Budget similarly directs agencies to "look beyond the direct benefits and direct costs of [their] rulemaking and consider any important ancillary [i.e., indirect] benefits and countervailing risks."
+Longstanding guidance from the Office of Management and Budget similarly directs agencies to "look beyond the direct benefits and direct costs of [their] rulemaking and consider any important ancillary [i.e., indirect] benefits and countervailing risks."
 Office of Mgmt. & Budget, Circular A-4 on Regulatory Analysis 26 (2003) [hereinafter Circular A-4].

 More importantly, ignoring indirect costs violates HHS's duties under the APA.
 Agency decisions must be "based on consideration of the relevant factors," see State Farm, 463 U.S. at 42, and "[a]gencies have long treated cost as a centrally relevant factor when deciding whether to regulate," Michigan v.
 EPA, 135 S. Ct.
 2699, 2707 (2015).
-See also Mingo Logan Coal Co. v.
-EPA, 829 F.3d 710, 732 (D.C.
-Cir.
-2016) (Kavanaugh, J., dissenting) ("As a general rule, the costs of an agency's action are a relevant factor that the agency must consider before deciding whether to act.").

-Legally relevant costs "include[] more than the expense of complying with regulations"; instead, "any disadvantage could be termed a cost."
-Michigan, 135 S. Ct. at 2707.
+Relevant costs "include[] more than the expense of complying with regulations" and encompass "any disadvantage."
+Id. at 2707.
 Accordingly, courts have repeatedly struck down rules that fail to consider potentially significant indirect costs.
-See, e.g., Competitive Enter.
+See, e.g., Compet.
+Enter.
 Inst. v.
-Nat'l Highway Traffic Safety Admin., 956 F.2d 321, 326-27 (D.C.
+Nat'l Hw'y Traffic Saf.
+Admin., 956 F.2d 321, 326-27 (D.C.
 Cir.
 1992) (remanding fuel-efficiency rule due to agency's failure to consider indirect safety costs); Corrosion Proof Fittings v.
 EPA, 947 F.2d 1201, 1225 (5th Cir.
 1991) (striking down rule for failure to consider indirect safety effects of substituting asbestos-free car brakes).

 HHS's failure to consider indirect costs to patients would be impermissible in any rulemaking but is particularly arbitrary here, because HHS previously recognized the significance of those costs.
 In 2011, HHS cited indirect costs to justify repealing a 2008 conscience rule that purported to implement many of the same statutory provisions as the Final Rule, in very similar ways.
 See 76 Fed.
 Reg.
 9968, 9974 (Feb.
-23, 2011) ("2011 Rescission") (agreeing with commenter concerns that 2008 rule "could limit access to reproductive health services and information, including contraception, and could impact a wide range of medical services, including care for sexual assault victims, provision of HIV/AIDS treatment, and emergency services"); see also 73 Fed.
+23, 2011) ("2011 Rescission") (finding that 2008 rule "could limit access to reproductive health services and information, including contraception, and could impact a wide range of medical services, including care for sexual assault victims, provision of HIV/AIDS treatment, and emergency services"); see also 73 Fed.
 Reg.
-78,072, 78,078 (Dec.
+78,072 (Dec.
 19, 2008) ("2008 Rule").
-The APA obligates HHS to provide a "reasoned explanation" for disregarding the findings underlying the 2011 Rescission, Kake, 795 F.3d at 968, and the Department has not done so.
+The APA obligates HHS to provide a "reasoned explanation" for disregarding the findings underlying the 2011 Rescission, Kake, 795 F.3d at 968, and HHS has not done so.